bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/network-adapter.md

 # tunnel of &lt;network adapter&gt; : boolean

-Returns `True` if the specidfied adapter is a tunnel.
+Returns `True` if the specified adapter is a tunnel.

 # type of &lt;network adapter&gt; : integer